merk/FOSCommentBundle/UPDATE.markdown

    one of the two POSITION_ constants provided in the interface.
  * Minor changes to the templates to facilitate different sorting orders in javascript.
+ * Removed fos_comment_comment_replies class in favour of fos_comment_comments which also encapsulates the entire comment tree
+ * Removed the fos_comment_comment_depth_N class in favour of a data-depth attribute.

 2.0.2 to 2.0.3